Jozef Tiso: Collapse of Austria-Hungary

 In the autumn of 1918, Tiso recognized that the Austro-Hungarian monarchy was unsustainable.
 He also understood that the historical Kingdom of Hungary could not be preserved anymore.
-Regardless of the formal Czechoslovak declaration of independence, the way to real control of Czechoslovak bodies over Slovakia was not straightforward.
-Also, it was still unclear to which state Nitra would belong after the dissolution of Austria-Hungary.
-In these conditions, he began to prepare his readers for the new state and political regime.
-On 8 December 1918, the Hungarian National Council in Nitra delegated him to negotiate with the Czechoslovak Army which was invited to "restore and maintain public order".
-Tiso was named secretary of new Slovak National Council and embraced politics as a career.
+Regardless of the formal Czechoslovak declaration of independence, the incorporation of Slovak territories into the new Czechoslovak state was not straightforward.
+Tiso and many citizens of Nitra suspected that Czechoslovak forces would invade; in these conditions, he began to prepare his readers for the new state and political regime.
+The primary enemy of Tiso and his Slovak Catholic allies were the anticlerical Social Democrats, whose leaders, such as László Matyuga, called for class revolution and an active resistance against Czechoslovak occupation.
+Tiso, in turn, would attack the leadership of the "godless" Social Democrats as "genuine, unadulterated hook-nosed Jews."
+On 8 December 1918, the Hungarian National Council in Nitra delegated him to negotiate with the Czechoslovak Army; two days later, the troops occupied the city.
+Tiso was named secretary of new Slovak National Council and embraced politics as a career, where he would frequently clash against Hungarian irredentists.